 - Open plan living area with heated floors and large windows

-- Four spacious bedrooms including a bunk bed room for six (3 adults and 3 children)
+- Four spacious bedrooms including a bunk bed room for six

 - A dedicated theatre room for movie nights after a day on the slopes